 My name is Rob Henderson, and I write about human nature, psychology, social class, TV shows, movies, political and social divisions, and more.

 I grew up in foster homes in California.
 After working as a busboy, a dishwasher, and supermarket bagger, I joined the Air Force at the age of 17.
 Most of my enlistment was spent abroad, stationed in Europe and deployed in the Middle East.
-After serving, I attended Yale on the G.I.
-Bill and was subsequently awarded a Gates Cambridge Scholarship to study in the U.K.

 All subscribers will receive a minimum of two posts per week, including substantive posts, book/article/movie/TV recommendations, and links to other interesting content.